Wolf's Head Society: Point of view

 Many pioneering and subsequent members mocked as "poppycock" (from the Dutch for "soft excrement") the seemingly Masonic-inspired rituals and atmosphere associated with Skull and Bones.
 The sentiment was widespread in the Yale community, particularly among undergraduates.
 In their The Pirates of Penzance prank, Wolf's Head members persuaded the thespian pirate king to display the numbers 322 (part of the emblem of Skull and Bones) below a skull and crossbones at a local theatre.
-In another example, Yale President A. Whitney Griswold's deprecated the rituals as "bonesy bullshit" and "Dink Stover crap" coloring undergraduate life.
+In another example, Yale President A. Whitney Griswold deprecated the rituals as "bonesy bullshit" and "Dink Stover crap" coloring undergraduate life.

 Wolf's Head did maintain many traditional practices, such as the Thursday and Sunday meetings, which were common among its peers.
-Paul Moore, Jr., long-time Senior Fellow and successor trustee (1964 - 1990) for the Yale Corporation and long-tenured bishop in the Episcopal Church (United States), recalled the night before he first encountered combat in World War II: "I spent the evening on board ship being quizzed by [a friend from Harvard] about what went on in Wolf's Head.
+Paul Moore, Jr., long-time Senior Fellow and successor trustee (1964 - 1990) for the Yale Corporation and long-tenured bishop in the Episcopal Church (United States), recalled the night before he first encountered combat in World War II:

+"I spent the evening on board ship being quizzed by [a friend from Harvard] about what went on in Wolf's Head.
 He could not believe I would hold back such irrelevant secrets the night before I faced possible death."

 Symbols

-The society's badge consists of a wolf's head on top of a ankh, in gold.
+The primary symbol of the Wolf's Head Society is its official badge, which depicts a wolf's head above an upside-down ankh in gold.
+Manufactured by Tiffany & Co., the 18k gold badge functions as the society's principal emblem and as a marker of membership.